If it's hard, it's worth it. Don't give up on your stories, your novels, your writing, or anything else. You got this.

 NaNoWriMo is coming up, which can be quite a stressful time for writers.
 If you haven't heard, National Novel Writing Month (NaNoWriMo) is a writing competition where writers write a whole novel - 50,000 words - in a month.
 It's a great way to get a fresh draft out there.
-However, NaNoWriMo can be discouraging. … Continue reading NaNoWriMo writers, good luck
+But NaNoWriMo can be discouraging. … Continue reading NaNoWriMo writers, good luck

-Every writer - even I - ends up searching the Internet for some kind of inspiration at some point.
+Every writer ends up searching the Internet for some kind of inspiration at some point.
 We end up at places like Pinterest, scrolling through quote after quote.
-After a while, those quotes become quite inspiring.
-Here's some encouraging quotes I've found lately: "A professional writer is an amateur who didn't quit." … Continue reading Inspiring quotes
+After a while, those quotes help.
+Here's some encouraging quotes I've found lately: "A professional writer is an amateur who didn't quit." - Richard Bach "If you don't … Continue reading Inspiring quotes

 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
-Around first grade, I got tired of being tested for reading.
-I hated reading something just to get brought hard comprehension questions.
-I didn’t understand any … Continue reading What book saved me?
+Around first grade, I got tired of those reading tests.
+I hated reading something just to get asked hard comprehension questions.
+I didn’t understand any of … Continue reading What book saved me?

 I used to believe that monsters lived under my bed.
 They loved scaring me in the dark.
 “That’s where they stay,” Society told me.
 “Where they belong.”
 But Society also ordered me to keep my stomach flat so people would like me.
 Short hair was for men.
 Lesbian.
 I couldn’t drive.
-I couldn’t lift anything … Continue reading Real Monsters
+I couldn’t lift anything … Continue reading Real monsters

-Sometimes a good story doesn't come nor get written quickly.
+Sometimes a good story doesn't get written quickly.
 It can seem as if we're sitting for days, waiting for something to happen.
-But - remember - that something good never pops up instantly.
+But - remember - that something good never pops up in an instant.
 It takes time.
-After some time passes, you'll see how brilliant your story is and so will others.
+After some time passes, you'll see how brilliant your story has become and so will others.

-Us writers explore the Internet during our many writing breaks.
-We usually end up starting chats or finding funny photos or looking up the specific type of the metal people used in the mid 1800s and how dangerous it could be.
-Personally, I love finding writing photos on Pinterest.
-I decided to share some of … Continue reading Writing photos
+Writers explore the Internet during some of our breaks.
+We may end up starting chats or finding funny photos or looking up the specific type of the metal people used in the mid 1800s and how dangerous it could be.
+I love finding writing photos on Pinterest.
+I decided to share some of my favorites … Continue reading Writing photos